 Change your WordPress website’s HTTP address to HTTPS

 It does not matter where you read it, it is never a good idea to change your WordPress website address without knowing what you are doing.
 Do NOT change your WordPress’s address and site address directly.
-The only reason that you are using Cloudflare’s Flexible SSL feature is because you do not have a natural SSL certificate.
+The only reason that you are using Cloudflare’s Flexible SSL feature is that you do not have a natural SSL certificate.
 Without proper server settings, changing the HTTP to HTTPS will break your site immediately!
 And if you do have an existing SSL certificate, there is no reason for you to use this flexible SSL guide as you should be setting up for WordPress Full SSL option.

 Changing the first entry will cause your site to be down completely.
-Changing the second entry will cause your main page to have infinite loop where you need another plugin to fix.
+Changing the second entry will cause your main page to have an infinite loop where you need another plugin to fix.
 However, you will need to change the second entry, we will fix the redirect loop error later.

 Installing CloudFlare Flexible SSL WordPress Plugin